 Children’s Waiting Room – The Children’s Waiting Rooms are located at the Tripler Army Medical Center, Schofield Barracks Army Clinic.
 The staff at these locations provide a safe, healthy and nurturing environment for children to wait while their parent or sibling has a doctor’s appointment.
 It is open to all branches of the military.

 Playmorning is a popular program that provides an environment for parents to bring their children to a nearby community center for a time of craft, free play, storytelling and singing.
 Playmorning promotes social skills, creativity, literacy and fine & large motor skills for children 0-5 years old.
 This program is provided through our Armed Services YMCA Hawai`i, Kaneohe Branch on Marine Corps Base Hawaii.

 Fun and educational camps are hosted during the summer for students up to age 13.
 One of our highlight camps is the special STEM and robotics camp where children are introduced to the world of building, programming, and testing robotics.
 The camp culminates with an exciting competition between robots.
 Camp Hero is also a favorite for many of our children.
 Camp Hero is for children up to age 12.

 Bringing Families Together

-As a precursor to preschool, Early Learning Readiness (ELR) is a research based community program that administers a two hour structured learning course for children ages birth to five years and their caregivers.
+As a precursor to preschool, Early Learning Readiness (ELR) is a research based community program that administers a two hour structured learning course for children ages birth to three years and their caregivers.

 “Is your child struggling in school?
 Do they need extra help in core subjects?
 We provide an opportunity for your child to learn in a small group environment through hands on activities.
 We offer on a rotating basis; math, art, science, language arts, and geography.
 Call the Armed Services YMCA of Honolulu to see which subject matter is coming up.”